Lovor01/makeiteasy-back-to-top/readme.txt

 ### How this differs from other similar plugins?

 This is a block, inside which you can insert any other block.
-By default, a button block with inline image is inserted, but you can remove it and insert any other block you wish or customize default button.
+This makes it utmost customizable.
+By default, a button block with inline image is inserted, but you can remove it and insert any other block you wish or customize default button or insert your own image.
 As button is a normal WordPress block, you can customize it like you would normally do, pick background color or foreground color from sidebar, choose border radius for edges, or anything else which is customizable in block editor.

 == Installation ==

-You can install plugin in usual way, however, it is also possible to get it in block editor, by entering search phrase 'back to top' or similar.
+You can install plugin in usual way, however, the easiest way to get it is in block editor, by entering search phrase 'back to top' or similar while inserting new block with '+' sign in top bar.

 Usual way:

 1. Install the plugin through the WordPress plugins screen directly or upload the plugin files to the `/wp-content/plugins/makeiteasy-back-to-top` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==